Mayurifag/yawn/README.md

     *   `ask_stage`: Set to `false` to never stage automatically.
     *   `auto_push`: Set to `true` to always push after commit.
     *   `push_command`: Change how `yawn` pushes (e.g., `git push --no-verify origin HEAD`).
+    *   `wait_for_ssh_keys`: Set to `true` to make yawn wait until SSH keys are available via `ssh-add -l` before pushing.
+Useful for workflows involving tools like KeePassXC where the agent might not have keys immediately.
+Defaults to `false`.

 Place your customizations in `./.yawn.toml` (project-specific) or `~/.config/yawn/config.toml` (global), or use `YAWN_*` environment variables.